 It can all feel a bit stressful, so we wanted to pass on some practical tips from one of our recent Team Health and Wellbeing Days.
 We hold a combined total of 10 Team Development and Health and Wellbeing Days each year.
 Since stress can prove a debilitating factor both in the workplace and individual lives, we invited wellbeing expert Gary Young of The Mindful Enterprise to teach us some basic Mindfulness and meditation exercises that we could introduce into busy lives.

-The very words Mindfulness and meditation can prove anxiety-inducing for some, yet Gary’s ‘Introduction to Mindfulness’ session, conducted over Zoom, delivered easy-to-implement tools that take just a few moments to put into practice.
+The very words Mindfulness, Mindful Moment and meditation can prove anxiety-inducing for some, yet Gary’s ‘Introduction to Mindfulness’ session, conducted over Zoom, delivered easy-to-implement tools that take just a few moments to put into practice.

 Taking a ‘Mindful Minute’